kamzen1000/VisionaryOS/README.md

 # How to Download

+> To download Stable Visionary OS, follow these steps.

+- Download the VisionaryOS HTML File.
+That's all!

-To download Visionary OS, follow these steps.
+> To download Developer Visionary OS, follow these steps.

-- Stable Version
-  > Download the HTML file.
+- Download the VisionaryOS HTML File.
-   > Download the Visionary OS Activation File.
+- Download the VisionaryOS Emulator HTML File.
-    > Further instructions can be found in the OS.
+That's all!